ColinBerryMD/fluffy-waffle/README.md

 	- activate -- set active_account session variable
 	- profile -- details of one account
 	- select -- for multi account users
+	- default -- set current active account as the current users default
 	- add_user -- to the current active account by user_id
 	- delete_user -- remove from the current active account (see auth.delete() to actually delete a user)
 	- delete -- an account